vinibgoulart/wpp-sheets-party-list/README.md

 When a list is in progress, all messages sent in the group will be sent to Excel.
 Therefore, it is recommended that there are no parallel conversations other than names in the group.

-You can submit names in several ways; send !input-examples to see all accepted forms.
+You can submit names in several ways; send !ie to see all accepted forms.

 When creating an event, you create it with the Guests and Free columns.

 All names are inserted in the Guests column.
 To insert one in the Free column, send the prefix !free in your message.

 You can find out more by running !help.
-You can make the bot stop listening for new names by running the /stop-listening command.
+You can make the bot stop listening for new names by running the /stop command.

 Don't forget to call again when you want to send new names.